Kale-Ko/Kale-Ko/README.md

 ## About Me

 Hello, my name is Kale.
 I am a self taught developer from the US.
-I know how to code in a wide variaty of languages and do it daily.
-Check out some things I've made [here](https://kaleko.ga/projects)
+I know how to code in a wide variaty of languages and love to do it.
+Check out some things I've made further down

 Also check out my website [here](https://kaleko.ga)